10 Best Auto Insurance Companies in Tennessee for 2025 (Top Providers in TN)

 Shopping for auto insurance in Tennessee isn’t just about chasing the lowest price.
 Those who got auto insurance right usually snag smart savings like 40% off for safe driving or 25% off by bundling home and auto.
 Minimum coverage can be as low as $29 per month, but full coverage might hit $235 a month or more, so it’s worth shopping around.

-#1 – Erie: Best for Affordable Premiums
+#1 – Erie: Best for Customer Service

 Pros